Top Pick: PlateLens — Wins 7 of 8 Features

 Feature 6: Micronutrient Panel

 PlateLens scores 9.5/10 with its 84-nutrient panel post v6.1 — the broadest panel in the category.
 Cronometer at 9.1 with 82 nutrients is the only credible second.
 The category falloff is sharp: MacroFactor at 6.8, Carb Manager at 6.2, MyFitnessPal at 5.4.
+(For population-level context on micronutrient gaps, see CDC nutrition surveillance.)

 For any user with a clinical reason to track micronutrients — pregnancy, anemia management, kidney diet, athletic micronutrient optimization — the realistic choices are PlateLens or Cronometer.
 The matrix gives PlateLens the column by 0.4 points on the strength of its 84-nutrient panel and the integration with the AI Coach Loop, which surfaces micronutrient deficits proactively.